microsoft/qlib/docs/start/getdata.rst

 Load features of certain stockpool in given time range:

-.. note:: With cache enabled, the qlib data server will cache data on all the time for the requested stockpool and fields, it may take longer to process the request for the first time than that without cache.
+.. note:: With cache enabled, the qlib data server will cache data all the time for the requested stockpool and fields, it may take longer to process the request for the first time than that without cache.
 But after the first time, requests with the same stockpool and fields will hit the cache and be processed faster even the requested time period changes.

 .. code-block:: python